Flash Fiction: Envy

 “I don’t know,” said Eugene, “they’re all right.
 Free drinks.”

-“If the boss didn’t treat them like loyalty litmus tests, I’d totally skip,” said Walter.
+“If they weren't loyalty litmus tests, I’d totally skip,” said Walter.
 His eyes drifted to the dance floor as he drew again on his straw.
 “Look at Mitch,” he said.

 “What about him?” said Eugene, turning his attention to the man Walter had fixed on.